 AI can help you interpret a posting, but it cannot tell you your real selection odds and should not invent employer rules.
 Use it as a reviewer: classify requirements, identify hard gates, rewrite evidence lines, generate interview questions, and flag unsupported claims.
 Then verify anything factual against the posting, employer page, credential page, or official data source.

-RoleMath's AI panels use Anthropic Economic Index context as workflow evidence only.
-Data Analyst and AI Specialist use 52.57% augmentation-labeled and 47.43% automation-labeled Claude usage context.
-Help Desk Technician, IT Support Specialist, and Cloud Support Associate use 34.38% augmentation-labeled and 65.62% automation-labeled context.
-Cybersecurity Analyst uses 23.9% augmentation-labeled and 76.1% automation-labeled context.
+RoleMath's AI-usage context use Anthropic Economic Index context as workflow evidence only.
+Data Analyst and AI Specialist use roughly 53% augmentation-style and 47% automation-style usage (Anthropic Economic Index; usage signal, not job-loss data) context.
+Help Desk Technician, IT Support Specialist, and Cloud Support Associate use roughly 34% augmentation-style and 66% automation-style usage context.
+Cybersecurity Analyst uses roughly 24% augmentation-style and 76% automation-style usage context.
 These numbers describe observed Claude usage patterns, not employment demand, job loss, screening outcomes, or a personal score.

-The employer-language AI panel also needs careful framing.
-In RoleMath's sampled postings, AI-related terms appeared in a sample of 9 Data Analyst postings, 3 IT Support Specialist postings, 451 AI Specialist postings, and 3 Cybersecurity Analyst postings.
+The employer-language AI-usage context also needs careful framing.
+In RoleMath's sampled public postings, AI-related terms appeared in a sample of 9 Data Analyst postings, 3 IT Support Specialist postings, 451 AI Specialist postings, and 3 Cybersecurity Analyst postings.
 That is useful wording context, not proof that every employer in those roles expects AI experience.

 Credential, pay, and outcome guardrails